 Talking performance with the worlds best

-We’ve done a lot of work over the past 15 years with some of the world’s best athletes and coaches in sport.
+Since we started our work back in 2003 we’ve done a lot of work with the world’s best athletes and coaches in sport.
 And we’ve also worked with some brilliant performers and leaders in the business world.

 Over that time, we’ve noticed that in truly high performance environments, populated with people who are great at what they do, there’s a particular mindset and approach to talking about performance.
 So here’s what we’ve noticed.